Two Shelves of Books

 Cathy came across this 1904 edition in her parents’ basement and we decided to keep it, as much for its lovely cover as for it’s fascinating contents.
+Although this is the 1904 edition, it’s actually from the eighth printing, in 1915.
 It details, of course, the largemouth and smallmouth bass, Micropterus Salmoides and Micropterus dolomieu, respectively.
 According to Britanica, there are “about six species” in the genus while Wikipedia claims 14 recognized species.
 Regardless, it’s the largemouth bass that I’m most familiar with, having them in our pond in Pennsylvania.
 I’ve only caught smallmouth bass when traveling, most notably in the lakes of east central Ontario.

 A Few Science-Related Book

 I took some pictures in the basement today.
 Not surprisingly, where there are lots of things to photograph, few of them are really all that interesting.
 Recently I’ve gotten a few new (used, thanks, Iris) bookcases and I’ve been able to get books that have been doubled up on shelves or that have been stacked on their sides into those shelves.
 They are not, for the most part, in any order.
 There are seven shelves of science fiction, which are alphabetized by author.
 Most of my Kipling collection (18 books) is on one shelf (there are a few large books that are on another shelf).
 I’ve started the process of bringing the technical reference books together.
 Here we have, from left to right: